xiandanin/node-console/README_EN.md

 ## Usage
 ```
-// No need to do anything, it will automatically replace the console
+// Default configuration.
+No need to do anything, it will automatically replace the console
 require('node-console-formatter')

-// If you need to output to a file
+// Custom configuration.
+If you need to output to a file
+// outputDir: log file output path
+// onlyMessage: print messages only
 require('node-console-formatter')('logs')
 ```